 Boutique automaker Karma Automotive is teaming up with one of the greatest names in car design for its future luxury cars.
 During the Automotive News World Congress at the 2019 Detroit Auto Show, Karma CEO Lance Zhou announced a partnership with Pininfarina, the Italian design firm that has likely shaped more of history’s best-looking cars than any other.

 “Karma is united in spirit with Pininfarina through our shared commitment to stunning design, and we are excited about the reaction we anticipate the end result of our partnership will generate,” Zhou said in a statement.
-He did not offer any details on what the end product would be, but a Karma press release said the “first results” of the partnership are expected in the second quarter of 2019.
+The first tangible result of the partnership is a concept car that will be unveiled at the 2019 Shanghai Auto Show in April.
+Karma will also unveil a second concept car designed in-house, as well as an updated version of its only current production car, the Revero sedan.

 Established in 1930, Pininfarina has designed dozens of great cars over the years.
 Its résumé includes classics like the Alfa Romeo Spider and Ferrari 275 GTB.
 Pininfarina also designed the Cisitalia 202, which has a permanent spot in the collection of New York City’s Museum of Modern Art.